-We have committed to funding new research projects from Dr. Cao and his medical team for up to the next three years or more.
+We have committed to funding new research projects from Dr. Chuanhai Cao, the neuroscientist who developed AL002, and his medical team for at least the next three years.

-We obtained two royalty-bearing, exclusive worldwide licenses from the Licensor, originally called LisPro, now given the trade name of LiProSalTM, a cocrystal biologic therapy to mitigate extreme agitation and forestall further deterioration of memory as displayed by patients with up to moderate AD effective as of July 2, 2018.
+We obtained two royalty-bearing, exclusive worldwide licenses from the Licensor, former known as LiProSal, now given the name of AL001 for regulatory and company confidentiality, a cocrystal biologic therapy intended to mitigate extreme agitation and forestall further deterioration of memory as displayed by patients with up to moderate AD effective as of July 2, 2018.